nevilleq/p8105_fp_qzal/Report/Final_report.md

 Research questions
 ------------------

+Our research questions did not evolve much over the course of our project.
+Our final question broke down into the following:

 -   Are there more bites by pitbulls than other breeds?
 Does this number vary by borough?
 -   Are there more pitbulls in certain neighborhoods?
 How does this compare to the number of bites seen in each borough?
 -   What is the relationship between dog breed, spay/neuter status, and dog bites?